 Gather at least 5 comments or reviews, put them together in a nice collage by using an editing app, and embed the collage onto your email template.
 This genius trick will instantly drive more attention to your products and services.

 Don’t stop there!
-You can also incentivize your customers who have given you good reviews by providing a special discount or promo code and sending it to their emails.
+You can also incentivize your potential customers who have given you good reviews by providing a special discount or promo code and sending it to their emails.
 This will increase their chances of re-ordering from your website.

 3. Turn Your Content into Eye-Catching Infographics